 The committee is co-chaired by the Director of Diversity, Equity, and Inclusion for Academic Affairs and another member of the faculty.
 The committee reports directly to the President of the School.

-In addition to the co-chairs, ARC membership will include full- and part-time faculty, staff, students, and a member of the board of governors.
-Committee membership will count toward service requirements for full-time faculty, be considered as part of their job duties for full-time staff, and be voluntary for board members.
+In addition to the co-chairs, ARC membership includes full- and part-time faculty, staff, students, and a member of the board of governors.
+Committee membership counts toward service requirements for full-time faculty, is considered as part of their job duties for full-time staff, and be voluntary for board members.
 Part-time faculty will receive additional compensation for committee work.
 Students will also be paid.
-Staff working in the president's office will provide support for the committee.
+Staff working in the President's Office will provide support for the committee.

 Term of Service

 The Director of Diversity, Equity, and Inclusion for Academic Affairs will chair the committee throughout their directorship.
 All other members are asked to serve for one-year terms, which may be renewed for up to three consecutive terms.

 It is anticipated that the committee will meet approximately once a month, and more often, as needed; additionally, sub-groups may be formed, at the discretion of the committee chair, so that committee members and colleagues in other areas of the School can work intensively in developing program initiatives and, ultimately, implementing institutional DEI and anti-racism initiatives.

 - Evaluate existing anti-racism/DEI strategies

 - Build long-range, multi-year plan of action steps

 - Communicate regularly with campus on achievements, projects, and actions

 - Support affinity group meetings/space